Ilusion9/sourcecolors-inc-sm/README.md

 int CRemoveTags(char[] buffer, int maxlength);

 /**
- * Retrieves a color's value from a color's name or HTML code (hex or RGB).
+ * Retrieves a color's value from a color's name or its HTML code (HEX, RGB or RGBA).
  *
- * @param color            Color's name or HTML code.
+ * @param color            Color's name or its HTML code.
  * @param buffer           Buffer to store the color's value.
  * @param maxlength        Maximum length of the buffer.
  * @return                 The number of characters written.